Mayor & Town Council

 Jill is the chairperson of the General Government committee and sits on the Protective Services and Utilities and Environment committees.

 Cara Teichroeb was elected to Town Council in 2016 for a 4-year term.
 She was re-elected for another 4-year term on November 17, 2020.

 She has a background in emergency services, mental health outreach, and being a lifeskills educator.
 In addition, Cara has past experience as a Municipal Councillor for the Township of Manitouwadge, Ontario.

 Cara has education and training in basic Community Economic Development, Sustainable Planning Program, Mobile Crisis Response, Provincial Instructors Diploma, Planning and Operations, First Aid & CPR Instructor Diploma, and her EMT-A.

-Cara is the chairperson of the Protective Services committee.
-She is also on the General Government and Health, Planning and Development committees.
+Cara is the chairperson of the Protective Services committee and sits on the General Government and Health, Planning and Development committees.